 - Must have advanced to candidacy - No longer require university facilities including lab space.
-(You can buy library and ARC privileges, and the health insurance) - Cannot use faculty time other than the time involved in the final reading of the thesis or dissertation or in holding the M.S. comprehensive exam - Cannot receive a fellowship or financial aid https://gradstudies.ucdavis.edu/sites/default/files/upload/files/current-students/gs305-filing-fee-app.pdf.
+(You can buy library access, ARC privileges, and SHIP health insurance) - Cannot use faculty time other than the time involved in the final reading of the thesis or dissertation or in holding the M.S. comprehensive exam - Cannot receive a fellowship or financial aid

+Filing fee applications are available in the Graduate Studies office.
+There is more information on the form and online in the Graduate Studies Web site https://grad.ucdavis.edu/filing-fee.
 The form requires the signature of your Graduate Faculty Advisor and the chair of your thesis/dissertation committee (for M.S.
 Plan I and Ph.D. candidates).
 The fee must be paid before Graduate Studies will process the form.